asarauz/Projects/2 Stage/Cycloidal Drive-20241127T213729Z-001/Readme.md

 **What it needs:**

-Need to finish outer casing with fasterns
+Need to finish outer casing with fasteners

 Need to add PTFE spacers between output disk and cycloidal disk to reduce friction on both stages.